jofas/map_macro/README.md

 assert_eq!(*unshared_vec[1].borrow(), 0);
 ```

-You can also use the macro with a list of elements, like `vec!`,
+You can also use the macro with a list of elements, like `vec!`:
-though `vec!` is probably faster:

 ```rust
 use map_macro::vec_no_clone;